 Databases are the fundamental elements of information collection, storage and analysis of digital information.
 Databases are categorized as either relational, in which data is organized in spreadsheet-like tables of columns and rows, or NoSQL (nonrelational), where information is organized purely by columns (column store) as key-value pairs, by unstructured documents or interconnected graphs linking related data elements.
-In the Common Information Model, database query data is typically mapped to the Databases data model.

 Structured Query Language (SQL) statements are the main interface in relational databases.
 SQL statements are used to create, read, update, and delete data in the database.
 Visibility into this activity enables you to do all of the following and more: